 Methadone addiction has become a very serious problem in our country.
 In fact, some believe that this drug has only contributed to the opioid epidemic.
-It is not uncommon for people to become addicted to it accidentally.
-But there are also those who choose to abuse it and then become dependent on it.
+It is not uncommon for people to become addicted to it accidentally, but some choose to abuse it and then become dependent on it.
 Methadone frequently causes withdrawal when it is stopped, and the symptoms can be severe.
 This can cause people to be afraid to stop taking it, and they will often stay on it for years.

 This medication is often sold under several other brand names.
 Among them are: